-The University is continually developing a student community which values diversity and promotes equality and inclusion in all aspects of its academic, learning, pastoral support, facilities, services and student engagement environment.
+The University is continually developing a student community that values diversity and promotes equality and inclusion in all aspects of its academic, learning, pastoral support, facilities, services and student engagement environment.
 The University’s “2020 Vision” and associated strategy was undertaken to embed equality into all of its functions.

 How we support diversity